+An inclusive, just, and equitable system

-Impacts and Results In the Pacific Islands, program impacts (to date) include:
+Impacts and Results

+In the Pacific Islands, program impacts (to date) include:

-1.85 metric tons of plastic and other low-value waste-the equivalent of more than 50,000 plastic bottles secured from leaking into the environment through recovery efforts that diverted material from landfills and routed materials back to the circular economy.
+0.63 tons of plastic and other low-value waste-the equivalent of more than 20,000 plastic bottles-secured from leaking into the environment through recovery efforts that diverted material from landfills and routed materials back to the circular economy.

-More than 190 individuals trained from local government, the informal waste sector, and local organizations to build local capacity for solid waste management planning and programs.
+130 individuals trained from local government, the informal waste sector, and local organizations to build local capacity for solid waste management planning and programs.

-Approximately 84,000 households, or about 513,000 individuals, benefiting from improved waste services or programs with government entities.
+Nearly 500,000 households, or about 115,000 individuals, benefiting from improved waste services or programs with government entities.
 In Fiji, for example, the program and its partners, Waste Recyclers (Fiji) Pte Ltd and Pacific Recycling Foundation, established waste and recycling collection points in communities that have previously not been reached by waste collection services, creating cleaner communities and enabling materials consumed on the island to enter back into the local circular economy.

 7 partnerships formed with local governments and organizations to strengthen waste collection and build sustainable, circular economies.
 About CLEAN CITIES, BLUE OCEAN Clean Cities, Blue Ocean is USAID's flagship program to combat ocean plastic pollution under the Save our Seas Initiative.
-The six-year (2019-2025), \$67 million program works at the global level and in specific, rapidly urbanizing focal countries to target ocean plastics directly at their source.
+The five-year (2019-2024), \$53 million program works at the global level and in specific, rapidly urbanizing focal countries to target ocean plastics directly at their source.
 By strengthening waste management and advancing or building circular economies, city by city, USAID builds sustainable solutions that reduce ocean plastics while empowering vulnerable populations and mitigating pollution that affects human health and our climate.
 The program is implemented by Tetra Tech, in partnership with a consortium of organizations that include the International City/County Management Association and The Manoff Group.
 Other partners include national and local government, members of the private sector, non-governmental organizations, and local women's and youth organizations.
 Contacts Mesake Mataitoga Development Assistant Specialist, USAID/Pacific Islands mmataitoga@usaid.gov Nidatha Martin USAID/Papua New Guinea nimartin@usaid.gov Rene Acosta Asia Regional Director, Clean Cities, Blue Ocean renerio.acosta@cleancitiesblueocean.org Herman Semes, Jr. USAID/Federal State of Micronesia hsemesjr@usaid.gov For more information, please visit urban-links.org/ccbo or email info@cleancitiesblueocean.org.
+CLEAN CITIES, BLUE OCEAN FACT SHEET - PACIFIC ISLANDS 2